symphatixe/NYIT/CSCI 125/README.md

 Each homework will have a short README file to indicate the task.

-(Also small note here, I know some of the programs may not follow common programming paradigms by capitalizing the class name.)
+(Also small note here, I know some of the programs may not follow common programming paradigms by capitalizing the class name and other common practices.
+I have learned to use them now :) )